Cultural depictions of Belshazzar

+Idiomatic expressions

 The writing is on the wall

 In chapter 5 in the Book of Daniel, a hand writes Hebrew letters on a wall, which Daniel interprets as "Mene, mene, tekel, upharsin".
 These words mean that Belshazzar is doomed.
 The phrase "The writing is on the wall", or "The writing on the wall", has become an idiomatic expression referring to the foreshadowing of any impending doom, misfortune, or end.
 If "the writing is on the wall" something bad is about to happen.
 A person who does not or refuses to see "the writing on the wall" is being described as ignorant to the signs of a cataclysmic event that will likely occur in the near future.

 One of the earliest known uses of the phrase in English is in the writings of a Captain L. Brinckmair in 1638, during the Thirty Years' War.
 Brinckmair writes: "Remarkable Prodigies..are in themselves like the writing on the Wall in Beshazzars Palace, which Sooth-sayers, Astrologians, and Chaldeans could neither understand nor reade’."

+Mene!
+Mene!
+Tekel Upharsin!

+The untranslated quote from Daniel 5:25 "Mene!
+Mene!
+Tekel Upharsin!" is also used, particularly in older sources about war and politics, such as political cartoons and newspapers.

+It is occasionally shortened to "Mene, Tekel".

+One of the most widely published examples of the phrase is from Palestine in 1947.

 Shortly before midnight on 21 April 1947, Meir Feinstein or Moshe Barazani wrote "Mene!
 Mene!
 Tekel Upharsin!" on the walls of their shared death row cell in Jerusalem Central Prison in British-controlled Palestine, shortly before they then blew themselves to pieces.

 Their deaths are also commonly associated with another Bible quote – let me die with the Philistines – the words of Samson from Judges 16:30.
+Their suicide plan was named after Samson's suicide.
+They made an unsuccessful last minute appeals for clemency after their families begged them to forsake their "martyrs' role".

+Visual arts

+The Royal Feast of Belshazzar Blaine and the Money Kings, illustrated by Walt McDougall and Valerian Gribayedoff.
+Political cartoon parodying James G. Blaine with his wealthy donors feasting at a table at Delmonico's while a poor family begs beneath.
+Originally printed in New York World, October 30, 1884.